20th October, 2022

 When do you need fire drills?
 Should you carry them out annually, monthly, weekly, every day?!
 Ok, daily might be taking things a little far.
 You still need to fit some work into your schedule!

 But, as we have already discussed, fire drills are an important part of your fire safety policy.
+And a legal requirement.
 So, how often should you do them?

 (2) The training referred to in paragraph (1) must—